-This Proxy Statement is furnished in connection with the solicitation of proxies on behalf of the Board of Directors (the "Board") of RenaissanceRe Holdings Ltd. (the "Company") to be voted at the Company's Annual General Meeting of Shareholders to be held at Renaissance House, 8-12 East Broadway, Pembroke, Bermuda on May 13, 1999 at 10:00 a.m., Atlantic daylight savings time, or any postponement or adjournment thereof (the "Annual Meeting").
-This Proxy Statement, the Notice of Annual Meeting and the accompanying form of proxy are being first mailed to shareholders on or about April 1, 1999.
+This Proxy Statement is furnished in connection with the solicitation of proxies on behalf of the Board of Directors (the "Board") of RenaissanceRe Holdings Ltd. (the "Company") to be voted at the Company's Annual General Meeting of Shareholders to be held at Renaissance House, 8-12 East Broadway, Pembroke, Bermuda on May 3, 2000 at 10:00 a.m., Atlantic daylight savings time, or any postponement or adjournment thereof (the "Annual Meeting").
+This Proxy Statement, the Notice of Annual Meeting and the accompanying form of proxy are being first mailed to shareholders on or about March 25, 2000.

-As of February 22, 1999, the record date for the determination of persons entitled to receive notice of, and to vote at, the Annual Meeting, there were issued and outstanding: (i) 18,615,115 shares of the Company's common shares, par value \$1.00 per share (the "Full Voting Common Shares"), (ii) 2,448,504 shares of the Company's Diluted Voting Class I Common Shares, par value \$1.00 per share (the "DVI Shares"); and (iii) 318,213 shares of the Company's Diluted Voting Class II Common Shares, par value \$1.00 per share (the "DVII Shares", par value \$1.00 per share (the "D
+As of February 18, 2000, the record date for the determination of persons entitled to receive notice of, and to vote at, the Annual Meeting, there were issued and outstanding: (i) 17,276,151 shares of the Company's common shares, par value \$1.00 per share (the "Full Voting Common Shares"), and (ii) 2,448,504 shares of the Company's Diluted Voting Class I Common Shares, par value \$1.00 per share (the "Diluted Voting Shares").
+The Full Voting Common Shares and the Diluted Voting Shares are referred to herein collectively as the "Common Shares."
+The Common Shares are the Company's only class of equity securities outstanding and entitled to vote at the Annual Meeting.

 Holders of Full Voting Common Shares are entitled to one vote on each matter to be voted upon by the shareholders at the Annual Meeting for each share held.
-Holders of DVI Shares are entitled to a fixed voting interest in the Company of up to 9.9% of all outstanding voting rights attached to the Common Shares, inclusive of the percentage interest in the Company represented by Controlled Common Shares (as defined below), but in no event greater than one vote for each share held.
-Holders of DVII Shares are entitled to one-third of a vote for each share held; provided, that in no event shall a holder of DVII Shares have greater than 9.9% of all outstanding voting rights attached to the Common Shares, inclusive of the percentage interest in the Company represented by Controlled Common Shares.
-With respect to any holder of DVI Shares or DVII Shares, "Controlled Common Shares" means Common Shares owned directly, indirectly or constructively by such holder within the meaning of Section 958 of the Internal Revenue Code of 1986, as amended (the "Code"), and applicable rules and regulations thereunder.
+Holders of Diluted Voting Shares are entitled to a fixed voting interest in the Company of up to 9.9% of all outstanding voting rights attached to the Common Shares, inclusive of the percentage interest in the Company represented by Controlled Common Shares (as defined below), but in no event greater than one vote for each share held.
+With respect to any holder of Diluted Voting Shares, "Controlled Common Shares" means Common Shares owned directly, indirectly or constructively by such holder within the meaning of Section 958 of the Internal Revenue Code of 1986, as amended (the "Code"), and applicable rules and regulations thereunder.